ooni/spec/nettests/ts-040-randomtraffic.md

 * payload: Payload of the triggering packet or final successful packet if the censorship was not triggered
 * censorship: False if all 20 connections succeeded
-* error: String of error
+* failure: String of error

 ## Possible conclusions